 The Vinotemp 12 Bottle Wine Cooler is a wonderful product for the price.
+It is one of the best product as included in Wine Cooler Reviews.
 If you’ve ever owned a wine cellar or cooler, and keep up with the trade, you know Vinotemp is top shelf.
 There are two zones in the Vinotemp Wine Cooler which can be varied between 44 and 66 degrees.

 The cabinet is done smartly and will fit into any decor.
 One of the nicest features I found while reviewing this product is that there is no obtrusive panel that would get soiled through use.
 The LED touch pad is on the inside, so you can clean the outside of the unit without fear of changing the temperatures or humidity.

 One of my favorite features of the Vinotemp Wine Cooler is that there is practically no vibration.
 As you may know, wine must be stored where it will encounter little to no vibration because movement can have a detrimental affect on wine.

 This particular unit uses a thermoelectric cooling device that simply doesn’t vibrate and has no noise because there isn’t a compressor.
 You’ll find other models are noisier and do vibrate the wine on the racks.